Memotech-Bill/pico-filesystem/README.md

 ### int pfs_init (void)

 Initialises the pico filesystem.
-In particular configures __stdin__ __stdout__ and __stderr__.
+In particular configures __stdin__, __stdout__ and __stderr__.

 The routine returns zero on success, or a negative error